jakob-fyi/ng-adv/demos/08-reusability/02-nx/readme.md

 ![nx-graph](_images/nx-graph.jpg)

 At the moment the graph is empty, even if you select the `tutorial-app` and `ux-helpers` lib.
-In the next setep we will add the content from `Module 02 - Components` to the library and the use it in the app.
+In the next step we will add the content from `Module 02 - Components` to the library and the use it in the app.
 Navigate to app/shared/ux-lib and examine the split component.

 Next we will create a component in the nx-mono-repo: